-But before getting on our main topic, it is interesting to know Le Pellettier opinion on combustibility and Secret Fire preservation: “Je connais plusieurs Chimistes qui tiennent avec Quercetan, que les principes séminaux sont incorruptibles au feu.
-Mais j’aime mieux suivre le sentiment de Van Helmont qui croit le contraire & que l’expérience m’a fait reconnaître véritable plusieurs fois”.
-Or I know many chemists thinking, like Quercetanus, that seminal principles are imperishable to fire.
-But I prefer following Van Helmont opinion who believes the contrary, as from my experience.
+However, it will be interesting to know Le Pelletier’s views on combustibility and Secret Fire preservation: “Je connais plusieurs Chimistes qui tiennent avec Quercetan, que les principes séminaux sont incorruptibles au feu.
+Mais j’aime mieux suivre le sentiment de Van Helmont qui croit le contraire & que l’expérience m’a fait reconnaître véritable plusieurs fois”, I know many chemists thinking, like Quercetanus, that seminal principles are imperishable to fire, but I prefer following Van Helmont opinion who believes the contrary, as from my experience.

 “But when dealing with alkaline salts and essential oils, the way of one turns in the way of the other.
 Coal stirrers have to understand their means of coction and union imitating nature.
 The fameus Van Helmont Adroph derives from that”